ZoomInfo

 • Reporting: Pipeline visibility and revenue forecasting

 Lead scoring models live in your CRM or marketing automation platform.
 Define point values for different actions and attributes, set SQL thresholds, and automate handoffs when leads qualify.
+ZoomInfo integrates with CRMs to provide enrichment and lead-to-account matching.

-Marketing Automation and Content Systems
+Marketing Automation and Orchestration

 Marketing automation orchestrates campaigns, nurtures leads, and scores engagement without manual intervention.
-Content management systems (CMS) make it easy to build landing pages, forms, and website content that converts visitors to leads.
+Content management systems make it easy to build landing pages, forms, and website content that converts visitors to leads.
+Sales engagement platforms automate multichannel outreach sequences.

 • Email campaigns: Automated creation, scheduling, and delivery